INRIA/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 and evaluate them by 10-fold cross-validation.

-Thus, use `sklearn.linear_model.LinearRegression` and `sklearn.tree.DecisionTreeRegressor` to create the model.
+Thus, use `sklearn.linear_model.LinearRegression` and `sklearn.tree.DecisionTreeRegressor` to create the models.
 Use the default parameters for both models.

 Be aware that a linear model requires to scale numerical features.